 SQL was created in the 1970s by IBM researchers and has become the most used and popular language for database management.

-MySQL has support for languages such as C, C++, Java, Python, Perl, Ruby, and Node.js, which gives developers the flexibility to create robust applications
+MySQL has support for basic programming languages, such as C, C++, Java, Python, Perl, Ruby, and Node.js, which gives developers the flexibility to create robust applications

 SQL, on the other hand, is itself a programming language used to manage data and information in relational databases.
-It is a standard language for interacting with relational databases and many popular database management systems, including Oracle, Microsoft SQL Server, IBM DB2, etc.
+It is a standard language for interacting with relational databases and many popular relational database management systems used, including Oracle, Microsoft SQL Server, IBM DB2, etc.

-SQL and MySQL have highly interactive communities of users and developers providing support and resources.
+SQL and MySQL have highly interactive communities of users data analysts and developers providing support and resources.

 SQL has a larger community with over 4 million active users and 3 million developers.
 With extensive online resources, it has over 10,000 tutorials,1,000 books, and over 1,000 forums.